Which principles, theories and models do you know that help to explain how Agile works, and why it works? Which one would you add to this list?

 - 1985-1987: VUCA world definition from Warren Bennis and Burt Nanus

-- 1991-1996: Complexity Science and Complex Adaptive (Socio-Technical) Systems applied to Management theory from Ralph Douglas Stacey
+- 1991-1996: Complexity Science and human Complex Adaptive Systems applied to Management theory from Ralph Douglas Stacey

 - 1995: Scrum: the 3 pillars (later supplemented with 5 values)